Tottenville station

-The Tottenville station is a Staten Island Railway rapid transit station in the neighborhood of Tottenville, Staten Island, New York.
+The Tottenville station is a Staten Island Railway rapid transit station in the neighborhood of Tottenville, Staten Island, New York City.
 Located near Main Street and Arthur Kill Road, it is the southern terminus on the main line and the southernmost railway station in both New York City and New York State.

 History

 The station opened on June 2, 1860, with the opening of the Staten Island Railway from Annadale to Tottenville.
 Eight shipyards were located at this location in the 1880s.
 From the year 1860 to 1885, the locomotives of the Staten Island Railway were maintained and repaired at Journea's Shipyard and at Tyrell's Machine shop.
 A ferry was operated by the Staten Island Railway from 1867 until 1948 that ran across the Arthur Kill to the Perth Amboy Ferry Slip in Perth Amboy, New Jersey.
 The ferry service dated back to the 1700s and ended on October 17, 1963.
 There are remains of the old slip to the ferry near the end of Bentley Street, which is now a dead-end street blocked by a Jersey barrier.

 The station was destroyed on September 3, 1929 after a fire burned the station down.
 The fire was attributed to the third rail short circuiting.
 The two 550 foot-long platforms were destroyed as were five train cars being stored near the station.
 The damage was estimated to cost $200,000.
 Passengers using the Perth Amboy Ferry were forced to use the nearby Atlantic station instead.